Construction and development

 A new operations company, the Rustenburg Transport Agency, will be established.
 It will be tasked with running RRT as a viable commercial venture on behalf of the RLM.
 The Rustenburg Transport Agency will need to employ an estimated 80 permanent staff, with preference given to Rustenburg residents.
 There will be jobs created in traffic surveillance, facilities management, IT management, marketing, administration, maintenance and cleaning.

 The South African government has committed to existing mini-bus taxi operators that jobs will not be lost, but transformed into new opportunities through a transparent process of negotiation and consultation.
 Currently the informal taxi industry in Rustenburg has an estimated 2100 operators with 1 to 2 taxis each.
 Drivers, marshalls and washers will be offered the opportunity to look at new career options in the RRT and have access to the required skills training where necessary.

-The members of the 22 taxi associations in the Rustenburg area are being engaged in a 6-phase negotiation process to incorporate their services into the RRT.
+The members of the 22 taxi associations in the Rustenburg area are being engaged in a 6-stage negotiation process to incorporate their services into the RRT.
 The first phase of identifying the affected members proceeded in 2011.
 By early 2012 the Taxi Negotiating Forum was established.
 Stages two and three of the process will include evaluating the affected operator businesses, and negotiating compensation packages – which should be completed by the middle of 2013.
-Stages four and five include the establishment of new operating companies and the negotiations around the contracts to operate the new integrated public transport system, due for completion before the end of 2014.
+Stages four and five include the establishment of new operating companies and the negotiations around the contracts to operate the new integrated public transport system, due for completion before the end of 2018.
 Stage six, which happens over the entire transformation period, is about ensuring employment and skills development for operating the new system.